libelle17/autofax/README.md

 <p style="margin-top: 1em">Such sql commands shall deliver
-2 fields, whose contents, separated by a comma, will be used to name to received faxes.
-When applied, within the sql commands the string &rsquo;&&faxnr&&&rsquo;
+(at least) 2 fields (with a user defined sense), whose contents, separated by a comma, will be used by autofax to name the received faxes.
+Before applied, within the sql commands the string &rsquo;&&faxnr&&&rsquo;
 will be replaced by the current fax number.
 Example:</p></td></tr>
 <tr valign="top" align="left">